TOAST-DOCS/Gamebase/en/oper-app.md

 A server URL entered in the **App** tab will be applied for all clients; enter only when each client has a different server URL.

 #### (5) Debug log
-Gamebae SDK의 Debug Log 출력 여부를 Console을 통하여 실시간으로 변경할 수 있습니다.
-설정되어 있지 않으면 기본적으로 Gamebase SDK 내부에 설정된 값을 우선으로 동작하고 Gamebase Console에서 Debug Log 출력 여부를 설정하실 수 있습니다.
-Gamebase SDK에 Debug Log가 'OFF"상태이더라도 Console에서 'ON'으로 설정하시면 단말기에 Gamebase Debug Log가 출력됩니다.
+You can change whether to display debug logs of Gamebase SDK in the console in real time.
+If it is not set, the default value set in the Gamebase SDK will be used.
+You can set whether to display debug logs in the console or not.
+Even if the debug log is 'OFF' in the Gamebase SDK, the Gamebase debug logs are displayed on the device if you set debug log to 'ON' for the console.

 ## Installed URL

+Manage store URL information to install a game.

 ![gamebase_app_19_201812_en](https://static.toastoven.net/prod_gamebase/gamebase_app_19_201812_en.png)

-* Manage store URL information to install a game.
-* 클라이언트 상태 중 <font color="white" style="background-color:#2AB1A6">업데이트 권장(서비스 중)</font> 또는 <font color="white" style="background-color:#A1A1A1">업데이트 필수</font> 일 때 각각의 스토어 별로 제공할 주소들에 대한 값을 설정합니다.
+Set the value of address to be provided by store when the client status is   <font color="white" style="background-color:#2AB1A6">Update is recommended(in service )</font> or <font color="white" style="background-color:#A1A1A1">update is required</font>.

 * A user's click on a short URL via PC or mobile will be redirected to a site entered on a user device (device, operating system, store, etc.).
 * If there is no store information, or redirection is failed, the URL will be linked as set in 'COMMON'.